-- 110. There are varying, conflicting accounts of when the annual and five-year maintenance was conducted.
-Across all the documents, the most recent entry says that V73 (both switches included) was inspected on March 31, 2022 (Item ID: 179345-9), and November 15, 2021 (Item ID:177832-9).
-This information came from the SAM Maintenance Logs for V73. - 111.
-There are multiple entries in the SAM log that indicate the oils inside SW2019 and SW2018 were sampled for the lab, and a field test was conducted.
-On the Oil Quality Historical Report, the last entry for either SW2019 or B is October 2018; after that, there is no data. - 112.
-There are known discrepancies between the reports and information from the Cable Crew information.
-The annual inspection template (in the SAM log) asks if the gaskets, insulators, connections are okay, a field check of oil breakdown and an oil sample taken to the lab.
-The Technician insight is that a visual inspection is completed, but they don't inspect for a good seal, don't field check oil, and that oil sampling was stopped for a few years starting 2020/2021. - 113.
-A sample of oil was taken from both SW2019 and SW2018 in March 2022, and was analyzed after the incident.
-The oil quality report is attached as Appendix O. The report showed that the measured value of the dielectric strength was 30 kV and 34 kV for SW2019 and SW2018 respectively.
-There was also a comment that noted 'Particles' for both samples.
-The oil samples also had over 18 ppm of water. - 114.
-Considerably greater discussion is provided on oil properties and test methods in the Powertech Report. - 115.
-From our review, there is likely an opportunity for modernization of the test procedure to better reflect modern standards for oil storage, sampling, testing and monitoring.
+all the documents, the most recent entry says that V73 (both switches included) was inspected on March 31, 2022 (Item ID: 179345-9), and November 15, 2021 (Item ID:177832-9).
+This information came from the SAM the lab, and a field test was conducted.
+On the Oil Quality Historical Report, the last entry for either SW2019 or annual inspection template (in the SAM log) asks if the gaskets, insulators, connections are okay, a field check of oil breakdown and an oil sample taken to the lab.
+The Technician insight is that a visual inspection is completed, but they don't inspect for a good seal, don't field check oil, and that oil sampling was stopped for a standards for oil storage, sampling, testing and monitoring.
 It was unclear having to pull data from multiple systems that failed lab findings would result in a work-order to change, and it was unclear where in BCH responsibility rested for the oil testing program.
-There is also likely a need to coordinate when testing occurs given the standards now assume a performance of oil integrity after the equipment is energized, which is not addressed in any of the documentation reviewed. - 116.
-Nevertheless, it is difficult to conclude as to the relevance of the oil quality integrity one way or another with respect to this Incident.
+There is also likely a need to coordinate when testing occurs given the standards now assume a performance of oil integrity after the equipment is energized, which is not respect to this Incident.
 On one hand there appears to be a pattern of degraded oil occurring in SW2018 and SW2019 with very low readings well below reference documentation in relatively short periods.
-On the other hand, there seems to be inconsistency in methods of taking samples in the field, an absence of modernization of methods to meet more current guides and test methods, gaps in the capture of all of the oil test data (field versus laboratory), no sampling of oil from the switch at the laboratory and oversight of the oil test program.
+On the other hand, there seems to be inconsistency in methods of taking samples in the field, an absence of modernization of methods to meet more current guides and test methods, gaps in the capture of all of the oil test data (field versus laboratory), no sampling of oil from the switch at the laboratory after the oil is changed, no follow-up oil sample after the equipment is energized, and unobservable controls in monitoring and oversight of the oil test program.
 There is no clear indication to suggest this Incident could have been predicted had a more robust oiltesting program been in place.
-On the balance, therefore, the oil testing program is not considered a contributing factor to this Incident.
+On the balance, therefore, the oil testing program is not considered a